-Popular misperception is that a “hospital plan” is not a “medical aid”, or that an expensive, comprehensive medical aid plan, provides better cover than a hospital plan.
+Popular misperception is that a “hospital plan” is not a “medical aid”, or that a more expensive plan with medical savings benefits provide better cover than a hospital plan.

 As consumers cut costs, what is the trend that members of medical schemes may consider as far as their private healthcare cover is concerned?

-Comprehensive cover does not give you a better bed in hospital
+Comprehensive cover or medical savings do not give you a better bed in hospital

 A good starting point is to be cognisant of the fact that expensive or comprehensive medical aid benefit options will not give you a better bed in hospital.